You are here

 Editors Canada reserves the right to decline to post any notice.

-EDITORS CANADA MEMBERS PLEASE NOTE: Job notices are sent to Editors Canada by external clients and employers.
+Editors Canada members: Job notices are sent to Editors Canada by external clients and employers.
 Editors Canada does not vet the organizations or individuals who submit notices for the job board, nor does the association endorse this information.

 It is the interested member's responsibility to investigate this information further.